Exclusive Interview: “The Chimera Code” Author Wayne Santos

-With a mix of fantasy and cyberpunk sci-fi, you’d expect Wayne Santos’ The Chimera Code (which is out now for Kindle, and will be released in paperback on November 10th) to be influenced by games and anime.
+With a mix of fantasy and cyberpunk sci-fi, you’d expect Wayne Santos’ The Chimera Code (paperback, Kindle) to be influenced by games and anime.
 But as he reveals in the following email interview, this story was actually inspired by a very specific tabletop RPG.

 To start, what is The Chimera Code about, and when and where is it set?